-If a Clery Act crime is reported to University Police as occurring in any of the institutions Clery Act geographic locations, and the reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is considered to be "unfounded".
+If a Clery Act crime is reported to University Police as occurring in any of the institution's Clery Act geographic locations, investigated by law enforcement authorities, and found to be false or baseless, the crime is considered to be "unfounded."
 Only sworn commissioned law enforcement personnel may unfound a crime after a thorough investigative process.
-Under the Clery Act, UCF must disclose statistics for "unfounded" crimes.
+Under the Clery Act UCF must disclose statistics for "unfounded" crimes.

-Unfounded Crimes 2018 There were no unfounded crimes for calendar year 2018 2019 There were no unfounded crimes for calendar year 2019 2020 There were no unfounded crimes for calendar year 2020
+Unfounded Crimes 2019 There were no unfounded crimes for calendar year 2019.
+2020 There were no unfounded crimes for calendar year 2020.
+2021 There were no unfounded crimes for calendar year 2021.

 Hate Crimes

-2018 No hate crimes reported.

 2019 No hate crimes reported.

 2020 No hate crimes reported.

+2021 No hate crimes reported.